cloudmesh-community/fa18-523-66/project-report/report.md

 ## Acknowledgements:

-The author would like to thank professor Dr. Gregor von Laszewski and all the piazza team TAs for their guidance during this project.
+The author would like to thank professor Dr. Geoffrey C. Fox, Dr. Gregor von Laszewski for providing the opportunity to embark on this project.
+This project would not be possible without the guidance and input sfrom the entire piazza team.

 ## References: